An explanation of Mondrian's oeuvre by Michael Sciam

 Inside the second square we see a vertical segment, like the one we have in the square below, while the horizontal segment is now split into two shorter sections that extend beyond the boundary of the square to the right and left.
 The two small horizontal segments form two cross-shaped marks with the two vertical sides of the square.
 These two cross-shaped marks tell us that unity is opening up to duality.

-The unitary synthesis achieved for an instant in the lower square in the form of an equivalence of opposites is broken up into a duality that then flows back toward the variety of different situations marked again by the alternating predominance of one direction or the other.
+The unitary synthesis achieved for an instant in the lower square in the form of an equivalence of horizontal and vertical is broken up into a duality that then flows back toward the variety of different situations marked again by the alternating predominance of one direction or the other.
 The unity generated with the first square opens up to manifold space with the second square.
+I see the two squares as one and the same square, that is, the lower one evolving into the upper one.

 A dynamic unity

-For Mondrian the unitary synthesis is therefore a plastic symbol of the multifarious and controversial space of reality, which can attain measure and a harmonious condition in the space of consciousness before opening up again to nature and life.
-This is another reason why modern painting turns abstract: how can you simultaneously represent the outer and inner world if you just look at the external appearance of things, i.e., through the so-called figurative painting?
+For Mondrian the unitary synthesis is therefore a plastic symbol of the multifarious and controversial space of reality, which can attain measure and a harmonious condition in the space of consciousness before opening up again to the outer world and the unforeseeable evolution of life.
+This is another reason why modern painting turns abstract: how can you simultaneously represent the outer and inner world if you just look at the external appearance of things, i.e., through the so-called realistic or figurative painting?

 The spatial development observed in Pier and Ocean 5 tells us that while equilibrium can be attained, it is a dynamic equilibrium that does not necessarily last for long once achieved.
 The vertical rises, interpenetrates with the horizontal, and produces a balanced unitary synthesis which then opens up again to the horizontal higher up.
 Multiplicity transforms into unity before reverting to multiplicity.
 The variable becomes constant and then reverts to the mutable.